By Maimoa Toataua Wallace

 Henare Te Ua talks about the establishment and naming of Ngā Taonga Kōrero, the Radio New Zealand Archive collection.
 There were many different films to select for Henare.
 Here, Henare Te Ua highlights the importance of the Ngā Taonga Kōrero collection through its name which can also be reflected in the name of Ngā Taonga Whitiāhua Me Ngā Taonga Kōrero – Ngā Taonga Sound & Vision.

-Check the following link for a short story told by Henare Te Ua of the Marupapanui legend on the Bay of Plenty National Station in 1978:
+Check out this link for a short story told by Henare Te Ua of the Marupapanui legend on the Bay of Plenty National Station in 1978:

 Tanara Whairiri Kitawhiti Ngata (1942 – 2016) Te Whānau-a-Apanui, Ngāti Porou